ferreolgodebarge/prom-client/README.md

 This repository deploys a prometheus client python server, a prometheus server targetting the client server, and grafana.
 It runs on Linux distributions.
+You will need python3 set in `/usr/bin` folder.

 ## Steps